grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

    npx @grafana/create-plugin@latest
    ```

-   Carefully select the desired plugin type (data source or panel), provide a name, and use the same organization as your app plugin.
+   Select the desired plugin type (data source or panel), provide a name, and use the same organization as your app plugin.

 1. Prepare the nested plugin: